-\JUNIOR/SENIOR PROM
+JUNIOR/SENIOR PROM

 - 1. Browerville High School Juniors and Seniors are allowed to attend Prom. - 2.
-9th & 10th grade students from Browerville High School are allowed to attend by invitation only. - 2.
-Out of school guests must be under 21 years of age to attend the BHS JR/SR Prom. - 4. $9^{th} 12^{th}$ grade students from other High Schools must have prior approval to attend.
+10th grade students from Browerville High School are allowed to attend by invitation only. - 3.
+Out of school guests must be under 21 years of age to attend the BHS JR/SR Prom. - 4. $10^{th} 12^{th}$ grade students from other High Schools must have prior approval to attend.
+The Guest Attendance Permission Form must be signed by the guest's school administration verifying the attendance and good standing.